Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 As can be seen from the picture, the 4 requests at the top is the answer while it cannot be found by the methods above.

-The correct answer should be that to scan the $$f(i)$$s associated with the list of requests that we have and pick the one that is minimum, which also signifies that find the request associated with the earliest finish time, and eliminate the ones that do not satisfy the condition, at each step.
+The correct answer should be that to scan the $$f(i)​$$s associated with the list of requests that we have and pick the one that is minimum, which also signifies that find the request associated with the earliest finish time, and eliminate the ones that do not satisfy the condition, at each step.

 ### Proof of Greedy Strategy by Induction